Last news in Fakti

 "We are monitoring the situation closely, but at this stage there is no reason to panic," said Efthymios Lekas, a leading Greek seismologist.
 "Although these earthquakes are disturbing, they are not an indicator of an impending volcanic eruption or catastrophic event," Lekas said.

-Over 200 underwater earthquakes have been recorded in the past three days, the Associated Press noted.
+More than 200 underwater earthquakes have been recorded in the past three days, the Associated Press noted.
 Authorities deployed emergency rescue teams and closed schools on the islands of Santorini, Anafi, Ios and Amorgos until Friday.

-Santorini, which is shaped like a crescent moon, is a top tourist destination with daily visits by commercial flights, ferries and cruise ships, the AP said.
-The island attracts more than 3 million visitors a year to its whitewashed villages built along impressive cliffs formed by a major volcanic eruption more than 3,500 years ago.
+Residents and visitors were advised to avoid large indoor gatherings, as well as areas where landslides could occur.
+Santorini, shaped like a crescent moon, is a top tourist destination with daily visits by commercial flights, ferries and cruise ships, the AP said.
+The island draws more than 3 million visitors a year to its whitewashed villages built along impressive cliffs formed by a major volcanic eruption more than 3,500 years ago.